 But, the article contained certain inaccuracies including the main source for the claim is a fiction writer by education, not a scientist and some false study information from two scientific studies.

-So, we corrected to clarify the content of the article and deleted some data.
-Here is the updated version, which contains reliable information.
+So, we clarified and corrected the content of the article and deleted some data.
+This article has been updated, which contains reliable information.